First woman finance minister of India: Not Nirmala, but Indira

 Full list of portfolios: Shah gets home, Rajnath Defence, Jaishankar, MEA, Nirmala Finance

-However, her biggest moment came when India carried out air strikes on a terrorist training camp in Pakistan's Balakot, seen as major policy shift in the country's efforts to deal with cross border terrorism
+However, her biggest moment came when India carried out air strikes on a terrorist training camp in Pakistan's Balakot, seen as major policy shift in the country's efforts to deal with cross border terrorism.

-She took on the opposition head on with her fiery defence of the Rafale fighter jet deal in Parliament
+She took on the opposition head on with her fiery defence of the Rafale fighter jet deal in Parliament.

-She has also focused on boosting domestic defence production besides taking steps to implement the ambitious "strategic partnership" model with several countries like the United States and Russia
+She has also focused on boosting domestic defence production besides taking steps to implement the ambitious "strategic partnership" model with several countries like the United States and Russia.

-Under the new model, select Indian private firms will be roped in to build military platforms like submarines and fighter jets in India in partnership with foreign defence majors
+Under the new model, select Indian private firms will be roped in to build military platforms like submarines and fighter jets in India in partnership with foreign defence majors.

 Sitharaman was born on August 18, 1959 in the temple town of Madurai, Tamil Nadu.
 She did her schooling and her graduation in Economics, from Seethalakshmi Ramaswamy College in Tiruchirapalli.